Harlow First Avenue Cycling and Walking Improvements

 These elements were selected following feedback received during initial community engagement in 2023, which highlighted the difficulties people currently experience crossing roads along the route, particularly at the Howard Way and Momples Road junctions.

-Having developed designs for the crossing improvements, we are now asking for your feedback on our Harlow First Avenue Cycling and Walking Improvements scheme as part of a public consultation.
+Having developed designs for the crossing improvements, we asked for your feedback on our Harlow First Avenue Cycling and Walking Improvements scheme as part of a public consultation, which ran from Monday 9 June to Sunday 6 July 2025.

-What is currently proposed?
+What is planned?

 The Harlow First Avenue Cycling and Walking Improvements scheme brings forward walking and cycling improvements which are proposed as part of the Harlow East to West Sustainable Transport Corridor, as well as part of the new Harlow LCWIP 4 walking and cycling route.